spireon-thomas/host-verify/README.md

 1. If they are not, they can't be processed until they are further verified.
 2. If so, they are at least reachable.

+Later, chef can use the legitimized list to run on the good hosts.